magifd2/scat/docs/DEVELOPMENT_PLAN.md

 ### v1.2.0

 -   **Log Export Feature**: Implemented the `scat export log` command.
-    -   Supports JSON and plain text output formats.
-    -   Allows exporting to stdout (for piping) or a specified file via the `--output` flag.
-    -   Supports downloading of attached files via the `--output-files` flag.
-    -   Provides time range filtering with `--start-time` and `--end-time`.
-    -   Resolves user mentions (`<@USERID>`) into human-readable names (`@username`).
-    -   Outputs both human-readable (RFC3339) and Unix timestamps for consistency and compatibility.
 -   **Major Refactoring**: Significantly improved the internal architecture for better maintainability.
-    -   **Provider Interface**: Adopted the "Options Struct" pattern for all provider methods (`PostMessage`, `PostFile`, `ExportLog`) to improve consistency and extensibility.
-    -   **Slack Provider**: Decomposed the monolithic `slack.go` file by separating concerns (posting, uploading, exporting, channel logic) into individual files.
-    -   **Security**: Hardened file and directory permissions for all created outputs to `0600` (files) and `0700` (directories).

 ### Pre-v1.2.0

--   **v0.1.9**: Added comprehensive documentation (`BUILD.md`, `CONTRIBUTING.md`) and significantly updated `README.md` and `README.ja.md` with a command reference and clearer examples.
+-   **v0.1.9**: Added comprehensive documentation.
--   **v0.1.8**: Refactored the Slack provider (`internal/provider/slack`) by splitting the monolithic `slack.go` file into smaller, more manageable files (`api.go`, `channel.go`, `types.go`).
+-   **v0.1.8**: Refactored the Slack provider.
--   **v0.1.7**: Implemented a more robust and explicit provider registration system and introduced the `scat config init` command to separate configuration initialization from loading.
+-   **v0.1.7**: Implemented a new provider registration system and `config init` command.
--   **v0.1.6**: Optimized the Slack provider by caching the channel list on initialization to reduce API calls.
--   **v0.1.5**: Centralized the handling of global flags (`--debug`, `--noop`, `--silent`) in the root command to ensure consistent behavior across all subcommands.
+-   **v0.1.6**: Implemented channel list caching in the Slack provider.
+-   **v0.1.5**: Centralized global flag handling.

 ---

 ## Future Roadmap

-### 1. Testing Framework (Priority: High)
+### 1. Testing Framework (Completed)

--   **Current Issue**: The project currently lacks a comprehensive suite of automated tests, making it difficult to verify changes and prevent regressions.
--   **Proposed Solution**: Implement a robust testing framework.
-For the Slack provider, this would involve using the `httptest` package to create a mock Slack API server.
-This would allow for testing API interactions, error handling (`not_in_channel`, etc.), and payload construction without making real API calls.
+-   **Status**: A comprehensive suite of automated tests has been implemented for all major commands and internal logic, ensuring stability and preventing regressions.
+The framework uses a dedicated `testprovider` for black-box testing of command-line interfaces.

 ### 2. New Providers (Priority: Low)